apoz/flash-cards/Terraform.md

 Command used to reconcile the state terraforms knows about with the real-world infrastructure.

 This does NOT modify infrastructure but the state file.

+Some commands run terraform refresh implicitly, like plan, destroy, apply.
+Some others don't as init or import.

 ##### Destroy